 The clients I’ve had who’ve struggled with trauma in some form, whether through abuse or neglect (or both), can’t make sense of their certainty of being irreversibly tainted and, at the same time, potentially lovable.
 The tension results from a biased perspective that has spent most of their lives assuring them through repetition.
 Speaking with them, one acquires a profound sense of their sorrow and fear.
 It’s as though conflicting evidence is akin to a wooden match which could set them ablaze if allowed to permeate into, and through, their psyches.
 The work begins with a tolerance of uncertainty, of helping them hold the validity of two antithetical sets of beliefs: on the one hand, they see themselves as awful, horrific human beings; but on the other, they’re loved.

 The jaws of certainty swallow them, leaving behind soulless shells of individuals that could have been.
-Certainty, in their worlds, can only be eliminated by certainty; so they chase perfection, believe that they’re perfect, or give up journeys altogether, sensing their vanity.
+Certainty, in their worlds, can only be eliminated by certainty; so they chase perfection, believe that they’re perfect, or cease their journeys altogether, sensing their vanity.
 In a black and white world, in which one is either terrible or good, safety supersedes fear.
 If the tension terrifies you, if you don’t want to feel stupid for having believed in your worth only to discover an egregious error (or to gain and then lose it), you’d probably pick the devil the know.

 In that vein, any form of evidence will be interpreted in a way that fosters emotional equilibrium.
 Thus, if someone calls you attractive, they’re just being nice.
 If they tell you they love you, they’re being manipulative.
 If they call you smart, they might just be stupid themselves.
 Fundamentally, our minds can care more about our sanity than they do for the truth.
 Think about it like this: Imagine you’re afraid of seeing your test results.
 So, you try to avoid looking at them, pretending they don’t exist.
 For some time, until you decide to look, you’re in denial.
 And as long as you don’t observe them, they can’t hurt you.
 Similarly, we do the same with positive information pertaining to our worth: If I don’t acknowledge it, or explain it away, then I won’t have to fear potential rejection and disappointment.